Icenium/bond-content/layout-and-navigation/lesson-2.md

 ### Step 4.
 Working with simple bindings

-In the last lesson, you may have noticed that you were able to add a good bit of structure and interactivity to your app without having to write much JavaScript.
+In the last lesson, you may have noticed that you were able to add a good amount of structure and interactivity to your app without having to write much JavaScript.
 This is because Kendo UI allows you to use the MVVM pattern to declaratively (meaning, using HTML markup instead of JavaScript code) wire up your apps.

 In this lesson, we'll look at how Kendo UI allows you to leverage a declaritive style for a variety of common tasks, including defining layouts, binding to data sources and wiring up events.